kodze8/NLP-Projects-101/news_classification/README.md

 - seaborn

 ## Dataset
-The source data for this project is obtained from [Kaggle]:
+The source data for this project is obtained from Kaggle:
 (https://www.kaggle.com/datasets/timilsinabimal/newsarticlecategories/data).

 ## Usage